jakartaee/enterprise-beans/CONTRIBUTING.md

-# Contributing to Eclipse Project for EJB
+# Contributing to Jakarta Enterprise Beans

 Thanks for your interest in this project.

 ## Project description

-Enterprise JavaBeans is an architecture for the development and deployment of component-based business applications.
+Jakarta Enterprise Beans is an architecture for the development and deployment of component-based business applications.

 * https://projects.eclipse.org/projects/ee4j.ejb